phalaaxx/jail/README.md

 Make sure to tune these settings to your liking.
 These settings may not work for your case.
 Finally compile grsecurity kernel.

+	export CONCURRENCY_LEVEL=4
 	make-kpkg --initrd --revision 1 kernel_image

-Depending on hardware this may take up to severas hours.
+Depending on hardware this may take up to several hours.
 Once the kernel is ready - install it.

 	cd /usr/src
 	dpkg -i linux-image-3.2.51-grsec_1_amd64.deb